 How long your whiter smile lasts depends on the treatment option you choose.
 Typically, in office treatments last the longest, giving you results for a year or longer.
 The results from teeth whitening strips or gels often last for just a few months at the most.

 You can try to prolong the results of your whitening procedure by watching what you eat and drink closely.
 For example, some foods and beverages, such as wine and coffee, are more likely to stain your teeth than others.
 Brushing your teeth regularly will help sweep away surface stains, preserving your whiter smile.

 Seeing a dentist to get your teeth whitened doesn’t only mean longer lasting results.
 It can also mean more natural looking results, as the dentist can use a shade guide to help you pick the color of white that best suits your complexion.

 If you are considering whitening your teeth, talk to your dentist first.
 Scheduling an appointment with a periodontal specialist can give you the peace of mind that your teeth and gums are in good enough shape for a whitening treatment.
 Call (305) 447-1447 today to schedule an appointment at the Miami practice of Drs.
-Gallardo and Lamas.
+Gallardo .